cyberbotics/webots/docs/blog/Webots-2020-a-release.md

 ---

 Here we are!
-It's already time to a new Webots release!
+It's already time for a new Webots release!

 This new Webots version focuses on improving the performance of the scene load and the robustness of the simulation.
 But as usual we also extended our robot and assets library with new environments, worlds and appearances.